 Watermelons have a very special place in the heart of Japanese people and Japanese melon varieties show the extraordinary talent and care of Japanese fruit farmers at its fullest potential.
 From luxurious honey melons to black or square watermelons, Japan has groomed melon varieties to perfection and elevated their taste and appearance.

 Square watermelons went viral when they were discovered by an international audience.
 To achieve their unique shape they are grown in special cubes.
 As they are sold unripe, they are not meant for consumption but make a very decorative piece and interesting souvenir.

-Another melon highlight are the “Densuke” Black Watermelons.
+Another melon highlight is the “Densuke” Black Watermelons.
 They are only grown in Hokkaido and their number is highly limited making them very rare.
 Their skin is very dark and their sugar content is way above that of regular watermelons.

 Yubari King Melon is another gem from Hokkaido.
 They are grown around the city of Yubari that is attracting visitors from around the globe to taste the sweet cantaloupe melon.
-Each plant only bare one fruit and they are carefully cultivated under perfect conditions in greenhouses (even wearing little hats to prevent sunburns).
+Each plant only bears one fruit and they are carefully cultivated under perfect conditions in greenhouses (even wearing little hats to prevent sunburns).

 The Strawberry Innovation

 Strawberries have gained enormous popularity all around Japan and are nearly available year-round since the majority is grown in greenhouses.
 However, Japan would be the country of innovation if they wouldn’t take even such an already commonly beloved fruit to the next level.
 Proving Japanese dedication and craftsmanship once again, white strawberries are one of the newest Japanese creations originating from the early years of this decade.